 Genetic mutations as the main cause

-The basis of ceroid lipofuscinosis in dogs NCL are mutations in genes that encode lysosomal enzymes or transport proteins.
-These proteins play an essential role in the breakdown of metabolic products within the lysosomes.
-A mutation in these genes can result in a dysfunction that causes the accumulation of undigested or partially degraded substances such as ceroid lipofuscin .
+The underlying cause of ceroid lipofuscinosis (NCL) in dogs is mutations in genes that code for lysosomal enzymes or transport proteins.
+These proteins play a crucial role in the breakdown of metabolic products within the lysosomes.
+A mutation in these genes can lead to a dysfunction that causes the accumulation of undigested or partially broken-down substances such as...
+Ceroid lipofuscin caused.

 Frequently affected genes are:

-• CLN1 (PPT1) : Encodes an enzyme that removes palmitoyl residues from proteins.
+• CLN1 (PPT1): Codes for an enzyme that removes palmitoyl residues from proteins.

-• CLN2 (TPP1) : Encodes a tripeptidyl peptidase enzyme that breaks down proteins into smaller peptides.
+• CLN2 (TPP1): Codes for a tripeptidyl peptidase enzyme that breaks down proteins into smaller peptides.

-The specific mutation and affected gene may vary depending on the dog breed.
+The specific mutation and the affected gene can vary depending on the dog breed.

-The pathogenesis of ceroid lipofuscinosis in dogs NCL is a complex process that gradually leads to the loss of neuronal functions:
+The pathogenesis of ceroid lipofuscinosis in dogs (NCL) is a complex process that gradually leads to the loss of neuronal function:

 Influence of external factors

-Although the genetic mutation is the main trigger, environmental factors such as oxidative stress, diet or secondary metabolic disorders could influence the course of the disease.
+Although genetic mutation is the primary trigger, environmental factors such as oxidative stress, diet, or secondary metabolic disorders could influence the course of the disease.
 These factors are currently being investigated in research to develop a better understanding of disease progression.

 Molecular mechanisms

-A central component of the pathogenesis is the role of mitochondrial dysfunction.
-The accumulation of waste materials impairs the cell's energy production, further promoting cell death.
-In addition, there is an overactivation of inflammatory processes, which further increases the damage to the nerve cells.
+A key component of the pathogenesis is the role of mitochondrial dysfunction.
+The accumulation of waste products impairs the cell's energy production, further promoting cell death.
+Additionally, there is an overactivation of inflammatory processes, which further exacerbates the damage to nerve cells.

 Causes at a glance